By Green Dog Pet Supply

 Genetically Modified Organisms (GMOs) refer to plants and animals with an altered genetic make-up.
 GMOS are created by changing an organism’s genetic composition by artificial means, often involving the transfer of specific traits, or genes, from one organism into a plant or animal of an entirely different species.

-According to Gracelinks.org, nearly 400 million acres of farmland worldwide are now used to grow GE crops such as cotton, corn, soybeans and rice.
-In the United States, GE soybeans, corn and cotton make up 93%, 88% and 94% of the total acreage of the respective crops.
+According to Gracelinks.org, nearly 400 million acres of farmland worldwide are now used to grow GE crops such as cotton, corn, soybeans and rice. (as of 2013 when this Green Dog article was first published) In the United States, GE soybeans, corn and cotton make up 93%, 88% and 94% of the total acreage of the respective crops.
 The majority of genetically engineered crops grown today are engineered to be resistant to pesticides and/or herbicides so that they can withstand being sprayed with weed killer while the rest of the plants in the field die.

 Proponents claim genetically engineered crops are designed to use fewer pesticides than non-GE crops, when in reality GE plants can require even heavier use of chemicals.
 This is because weeds and insects can and do become resistant to pesticides, leading farmers to spray an ever increasing volume of chemicals on their crops, and eventually are having to resort to more and more toxic chemicals to fight these “superweeds” and “superbugs”.
 This pollutes the environment, depletes the soil, exposes food to higher levels of toxins, and creates greater safety concerns for farmers, farm workers, and people living adjacent to these farming operations.
 Pollen from GMO plants can spread and contaminate other crops (a real risk for organic crops).